ritaaktay/CV/README.md

 ## Rita Aktay

 A driven, fast-learning and multifaceted full-stack software engineer.
-Before this, I was a researcher for international art organisations pursuing digital innovation in the cultural sector.
+Before, I was a researcher for international art organisations pursuing digital innovation in the cultural sector.
 Now, I am excited to pursue a career in building technological solutions for humanity's pressing challenges.

 ## Projects